Home » Recipes » Course » Meat » One Pot Ginger Chilli Chicken Orzo

 Instructions

-3. Add the chicken, garnish and serve.
-Nestle the cooked chicken thighs back into the orzo, then drizzle over 2 tablespoons of chilli oil and 2 tablespoons of sweet chilli jam.
+1. Add the chicken, garnish and serve.
+At this point, nestle the cooked chicken thighs back into the orzo, then drizzle over 2 tablespoons of chili oil and 2 tablespoons of sweet chili jam.
 Finish by scattering over the reserved scallions and the cilantro leaves.
 Divide between plates and serve.

 Notes